Models

 Where to go next

-• Model setup (legacy): in‑depth pages on buoyancy, forcing, boundary conditions, closures, diagnostics, and output.
+• Other pages in the Models section: in‑depth pages on buoyancy, forcing, boundary conditions, closures, diagnostics, and output.

 • Physics: governing equations and numerical forms for NonhydrostaticModel and HydrostaticFreeSurfaceModel.